Here's What We Plan to Be Offering Soon:

 We beg to introduce

-OUR ESTIMABLE MUSIC MAKERS:
+OUR ESTIMABLE MUSIC MAKER:

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~